CHILD CUSTODY IN RI

 Many states have differing terminology for legal and physical custody.
 In Rhode Island, legal custody is the ability to have input in major life decisions of the children.
 A person with “sole custody” has sole legal custody.
 They typically have sole decision making authority in the end.
 So, with sole custody, a party need not discuss, necessarily, issues like health, education, or religious upbringing.
 The law requires couples sharing “joint custody”, or joint legal custody, to keep each parent “in the loop” of such issues.
 And both parents also have the right to access information relating to those issues, regardless of custody.

-As an example, if the kids are living with dad primarily, and the parties have joint custody, then dad would need to communicate with mom about major issues, such as health, education, or religious affairs.
-Dad does not need to comply with mom’s wishes: mom does not have a veto ability.
+An example arises if the kids are living with dad primarily, and the parties have joint custody.
+Then dad would need to communicate with mom about major issues, such as health, education, or religious affairs.
+However, dad does not need to comply with mom’s wishes.
+Mom does not have a veto ability.
 Mom simple must be kept in the loop.
-Mom on the other hand, would have the ability to, say, go to the school to speak with the teacher, or get copies of medical records, which she would not be able to do if dad had sole custody.
+Mom, on the other hand, may participate on some level though.
+Dad would have to let mom know about things like doctor’s appointments, school issues, etc. Basically coparent.

 Regardless of custody, parental rights are still retained by mom.
 So, she could go to school to speak with the teacher, or get copies of medical records.
 And both of these examples require her to still have parental rights.
 Terminating parental rights is different than not having custody.